 - Cover and let rest for about 20 minutes to let the flavors meld.

-- Top with fresh herbs and cheese.
+- Top with fresh basil and ricotta and serve immediately.

 Notes